creeperdoesredstone/MathBot/README.md

 Here is the link to invite the bot to your server in case you are interested: https://discord.com/api/oauth2/authorize?client_id=885042856148996096&permissions=431644600384&scope=bot

 You can now test the bot by joining this server: https://discord.gg/6Wb35EHt

+The bot is also deployed here: https://discord.gg/2XMMQNe5EG